Yoga Classes going Hybrid: A New Challenge or a New Opportunity?

 Hybrid classes clearly allow for reaching a broader audience, while following the social distancing restrictions and, most importantly, keeping both you and your students safe.
 They give you the opportunity to go back to teaching your beloved in-person classes, without leaving anyone out, as the students that aren’t able to attend your group class, can easily join you online, from the safety of their own space.

 The broader reach that hybrid teaching promises can prove to be a lifesaver for yoga businesses that would otherwise struggle to maintain a viable income.
-Despite that, teaching hybrid classes is probably the only way to keep everyone happy at the time being.
+Despite that, teaching hybrid yoga classes is probably the only way to keep everyone happy at the time being.
 Lots of people might not feel safe to return to the studio yet or may find online classes more convenient, and even those who do want to attend in-person classes might sometimes not be able to find a free spot.
 These two reasons perfectly explain hybrid teaching’s rising popularity.

 Hybrid classes can be a great solution at the moment, but they also have some pitfalls.
 First of all, it can be very hard for teachers to pay attention to what everyone is doing, both in the classroom and online at the same time.
 And I guess that our frustration can show.